 For example, take the recent prototype that I was involved in designing, “How might we redesign our literacy program for grades K-2?

 Similar to how instructional designers, subject-matter experts and other relevant stakeholders come together to design instruction in non-K-12 settings, my elementary principal initiated the design process by putting together a Lit Design team consisting of grade-level teacher representatives and learning coaches.
-I was brought in as a facilitated of the design-thinking process.
+I was brought in as a facilitator of the design-thinking process.

 By using instructional design principles and processes, beginning with a needs assessment to gain an understanding the learner and the learning context (linguistically diverse students, teachers, and parents in an international school in China), followed by defining the design opportunity with a problem-solving statement, and plenty of ideating, planning, and revising around our time and resource constraints, the Lit Design team was able to arrive at a solution for a redesign of literacy in grades K-2.
 This “prototype“ is currently in the implementation phase and it may actually be just about time to pause and evaluate to see if it is having the impact we had hoped for on our youngest readers and writers.
 When K-12 schools embed principles and processes of instructional design into their decision-making it can lead to effective learning solutions.
 What about you?
 Does your school engage in a design-thinking process to design instructional solutions?